alan-shangguan/sheep_carcass_counting/README.md

   workspace no longer contains a standalone render runner script.
 - `app/engine_helpers.py` contains helper functions, while the current `app/engine.py` loop keeps its own local helper implementations.
-- The dashboard tripwire Y controls were removed from the UI summary; runtime tripwire polylines can still be controlled through the backend payload shape supported by `POST /runtime-settings`.
+The dashboard tripwire Y controls are now presented as a flexible JSON polylines field in the Runtime Settings panel.
+Users can directly edit tripwire Y coordinates via the UI and apply changes through the "Tripwire Polylines" input and the Apply button, which POSTs to `/runtime-settings`.